The SEC Whistleblower Program – Monetary Awards for Reporting Securities Violations

 David Marshall’s SEC Whistleblower Primer Video

-Why Hire Katz, Marshall & Banks for my SEC Whistleblower Tip?
+Why Hire Counsel for my SEC Whistleblower Tip?

 Katz, Marshall & Banks has extensive experience representing whistleblowers in the SEC Whistleblower Program, and the tips we and our clients have submitted have resulted in several successful SEC enforcement actions.
 Our attorneys developed a strong collaborative relationship with the leadership of the SEC Whistleblower Office and the SEC Enforcement Division.
 We have also been at the forefront of efforts to alert the SEC to the growing number of unlawful tactics that some employers use to silence whistleblowers.
 We work with commission staff to identify and neutralize retaliation tactics used against employees.

 As a result, our firm is a known and respected entity at the SEC for its representation of whistleblowers, and the tips that we submit are treated seriously.
 We represent whistleblowers who wish to provide information regarding securities violations or foreign bribes to the SEC, as well as whistleblowers who have already submitted their tips and need representation in an SEC investigation or in claiming an award.